aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-* a method to produce the final vaues by executing the code.
+* a method to produce the final values by executing the code.
 This stringifies
   the object, executes it in a new globals namespace, and returns the resulting
   values: